Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 1

-Older son Augustin, born probably at Pigiguit in c1753, married Anne-Gertrude, daughter of fellow Acadian Joseph Landry, at St.-Jacques in February 1774.
-Later in the decade, Augustin moved his family to the Atakapas District, west of the Atchafalaya Basin, and started a western branch of the family.
+Older son Augustin, born probably at Pigiguit in c1753, married Anne-Gertrude, daughter of fellow Acadians Joseph Landry and Marie-Josèphe Bourg, at St.-Jacques in February 1774.
+Later in the decade, Augustin moved his family to the Attakapas District west of the Atchafalaya Basin and started a western branch of the family.

 2

-Younger son Joseph III, born at Cabanocé in c1769, married Manette, daughter of French Creole Jean-Baptiste Picou of New Orleans, at Assumption on upper Bayou Lafourche in May 1796; Manette's mother was a Lorot from Louisbourg.
+Younger son Joseph III, born at Cabanocé in c1769, married Manette, daughter of French Creole Jean-Baptiste Picou of New Orleans and Maria Lorot "of Louisbourg in Canada," at Assumption on upper Bayou Lafourche in May 1796; Manette's mother was a Lorot from Louisbourg.
 Their son Jean-Joseph was born at Ascension in May 1803, and Narcisse Carville in November 1804.
-Joseph III died in Ascension Parish in October 1808; he was only 40 years old.
-In August 1850, the federal census taker in West Baton Rouge Parish counted 2 slaves--a 50-year-old black female and an 11-year-old black female--on Manet Bujol's farm; this was probably Joseph III's widow, Manette Picou.
+Joseph III died in Ascension Parish in October 1808, age 40.
+In August 1850, the federal census taker in West Baton Rouge Parish counted 2 slaves--a 50-year-old black female and an 11-year-old black female--on Manet Bujol's farm; this probably was Joseph III's widow, Manette Picou.
 Evidently Manette returned to the Bayou Lafourche valley in the 1850s.
-In June 1860, the federal census taker in Lafourche Parish counted 2 slaves--an 80-year-old black female and a 47-year-old black female--on Mrs. Manette Bujol's farm in the parish's Seventh Ward; the was probably Manette Picou, who would have been close to 80 years old herself.
+In June 1860, the federal census taker in Lafourche Parish counted 2 slaves--an 80-year-old black female and a 47-year-old black female--on Mrs. Manette Bujol's farm in the parish's Seventh Ward; this probably was Manette Picou, who would have been close to age 80 herself.

-Narcisse married Adeline, daughter of fellow Acadian Joseph Orillion, at the St. Gabriel church, Iberville Parish, in May 1825.
+Narcisse married Adeline, daughter of fellow Acadian Joseph Orillion and his Creole wife Clothilde Marionneaux, at the St. Gabriel church, Iberville Parish, in May 1825.
 Their son Joseph Narcisse was born near St. Gabriel in April 1826, Joseph Terrebonne in September 1839, and Narcisse Théodore in August 1841.
 Their daughters married into the Desaunnay, Devilliers, Rivet, and Roth families.
-Narcisse died near St. Gabriel in September 1855; the priest who recorded his burial said that Narcisse was 55 years old when he died, but he was only 50.
+Narcisse died near St. Gabriel in September 1855; the priest who recorded his burial said that Narcisse was age 55 when he died, but he was 50.

-Étienne Bugeaud, younger son of Joseph Bugeaud, père and Marie-Josèphe Landry and brother of Joseph, born probably at Pigiguit in c1725, married Brigitte, daughter of Jean-Baptiste Chenet of Île St.-Jean, probably at Pigiguit in c1750.
-He and his family were exiled to Maryland in 1755.
-He came to Louisiana as a widower with four children in 1766 and settled at Cabanocé.
-His daughters married into the Blanchard and Bourg families. Étienne remarried to fellow Acadian Anne Foret, widow of Pierre Babin, at New Orleans in c1768.
+Étienne Bugeaud, younger son of Joseph Bugeaud, père and Marie-Josèphe Landry and brother of Joseph, was born probably at L'Assomption, Pigiguit, in c1725. Étienne married Brigitte, daughter of Jean-Baptiste Chenet and Anne Pothier of Île St.-Jean, probably at Pigiguit in c1750.
+They were exiled to Maryland in 1755. Étienne came to Louisiana as a widower with four children in 1766 and settled at Cabanocé/St.-Jacques.
+His daughters married into the Blanchard and Bourg families. Étienne remarried to fellow Acadian Anne Forest, widow of Pierre Babin, at New Orleans in c1768.
 She gave him more children.
 They may have lived for a time in the Pointe Coupée area soon after their marriage.
-By 1770, Étienne and his family were living next to brother Joseph at Ascension and were still there seven years later. Étienne died at Ascension in October 1786 in his early 60s.
-Only one of his three sons, his youngest one, created a family of his own; he remained on the river, had three sons of his own who married, and they created the most prolific line of the family. Étienne's grandsons settled in Ascension, Iberville, and West Baton Rouge parishes.
+By 1770, Étienne and his family were living next to brother Joseph at Ascension and were still there seven years later. Étienne died at Ascension in October 1786, in his early 60s.
+Two of his three sons married, but only the youngest one created a line that endured.
+He remained on the river, had three sons of his own who married, and they created the most prolific line of the Bujole family in the colony. Étienne's grandsons settled in Ascension, Iberville, and West Baton Rouge parishes.
 One of his grandsons in Ascension Parish became a major planter by 1860.

 1